Unsatisfied: Background

 "Unsatisfied" was written by the band's frontman, Paul Westerberg.
 Westerberg described the mode of the song as being as "melancholy as we want to get and [still] be alive."
 The first version of the song Westerberg brought into the studio was largely unfinished and, aside from the central "I'm so unsatisfied" lyric, the song was largely improvised in the studio.
-Guitarist Bob Stinson joined midway on the song when it was being recording and, despite having not heard it before, began contributing guitar licks to the song.
+Guitarist Bob Stinson joined midway on the song when it was being recorded and, despite having not heard it before, began contributing guitar licks to the song.
 Westerberg recalled:

 Westerberg added the song's 12-string guitar introduction and slide guitar parts at subsequent sessions.
 After the song's release, however, members of the band expressed disapproval of the song's unfinished nature.
 Bob Stinson asserted, "If we'd put another five minutes' worth of time into it, it would have sounded fifty times better."
 Westerberg concluded that "Unsatisfied" was "one of the most overrated, half-assed, half-baked songs.
 It doesn't have nothing but one line."

 Author Bob Mehr suggests that the song's central lyric was possibly inspired by Westerberg's interest in palmistry.
 In a later interview, Westerberg pointed to the tumult of the music business as an influence, stating, "Everybody in the band has cried in the van on the way to the show. ...
 Sometimes it's like what we're doing is like this funky, weird little dream thing.
 And that's the kind of stuff, if you let it get to you, it'll really get you down.
 That's where 'Unsatisfied' came from."